Download On Tools Site:

 CURRENT mode: The Gain Nudge buttons effect the current track post-faders only.

 Pressing the INVERSE button changes the mode to CURRENT.
 In current mode the main large buttons will only effect the current track.

-Automatic Headroom Control (when in INVERSE mode), is enabled with the [A] button next to the Inverse button.
+When in INVERSE mode, Automatic Headroom Control is enabled with the [A] button.
 When the mode is enabled the button turns orange.
 It means that the tool will keep the maximum fader automatically at around 0dB so you don’t have to keep making headroom adjustments via the ‘All Faders’ buttons.
 This feature only reduces volume, not increases so that you dont get any unexpected/unwanted volume boosts

 There is a value readout for the current tracks dB level on the top right of the main Gain Buttons.
 Below the Gain Buttons there is a checkbox labelled ‘Fine’ which halves the values for each of the gain buttons, so you can make even smaller adjustments.